 The "perfect" day for me would consist of lots of fruit and colorful food, Grey's Anatomy, Law and Order SVU, Pinterest, adventuring outdoors, spending time with family and loved ones, cuddling with my pup, crafting DIY projects, and wandering through + gawking at all of the beautiful home accessories + buying way too many things at TJ Maxx, Home Goods, Pottery Barn, Crate and Barrel, or Hobby Lobby.

 I couldn't even give you an estimate of how many pictures I take on a daily basis, but I know it's wayyy too many.
 I take pictures of any and everything.
 Food (obviously).
 Family.
 Friends.
 Animals... dogs... lots and lots of pictures of dogs.
 Flowers.
 Clouds.
 Shoot, I'll take a million photos of a single pile of rocks if they look sweet.
 I pull over on the interstate just to get a picture of the sunset (well actually like 30 pictures all at different angles) and risk becoming roadkill, because let's face it pictures are just way more important.
+Just kidding… kinda.
 Sometimes I drive people crazy because I always have to stop multiple times to snap random shots, but I tell 'em to just suck it up.
 Pictures aren't just pictures to me.
 They're works of art that evoke so much love, emotion, and beauty in one single frame and I'm completely in love with being able to capture frozen moments in time.
-Fun fact: I have 10,574 photos on my iPhone camera roll right now! :) #yeahimcraycray
+Fun fact: I have 26,614 photos on my iPhone camera roll right now! :) #yeahimcraycray